Rapfff/jajapy/docs/source/help.rst

 .. note::
 	This section concerns MDPs, MCs, CTMCs and PCTMCs only.
 Other models are not compatible with *Stormpy*.

-Due to performance reasons, *Jajapy* uses its representation of the models during the learning process.
+*Jajapy* uses its representation of the models during the learning process.
 Once the learning process is over, *Jajapy* converts the output model to a sparse *Stormpy* model.

 The initial hypothesis of the Baum-Welch algorithm can be: